Giant Sweet Potato Cinnamon Roll

 You can absolutely make the dough up to this point the night before.
 Rather than letting it rise on the counter, just stick it in the fridge and it will rise slowly overnight.

-The filling for this big roll is pretty standard.
+The filling for this giant sweet potato cinnamon roll is pretty standard.
 I like some sugar, brown sugar, pecans, and cinnamon.
 Lots of cinnamon actually.

 Roll out the dough on a lightly floured surface.
 Ideally, you would end up with a large rectangle that’s about 10×16.
 Since you’re making one large roll, the dimensions aren’t actually that important.
 If you were making individual rolls (which you can do), you’d want to be more careful to make sure you get identical rolls.